NATURALISTIC OBSERVATIONS

 • Consent: participants are often unaware of being observed, so they cannot consent to participate in your research.

-• Debrief: often, there is no opportunity for a debrief.
-For example, in Piliavin’s observation of bystander apathy on the New York subway, participants were observed without knowledge.
+• Debrief: Often, there is no opportunity for a debrief.
+For example, in Piliavin’s observation of bystander apathy on the New York subway, participants were unaware.
 They would have left the train before researchers had a chance to debrief.

-• Deception: Participants' being unaware of observation is deception in itself.
+• Deception: Participants' unawareness of observation is itself a form of deception.
 Researchers may also cause additional deception by using stooges.
 Again, Piliavin used research team members to pretend to be blind or drunk.

 This is an example of a coding scheme which is also known as a behavioural checklist.
 The observer simply ticks the relevant category when one of the behaviours occurs.
 Behavioural categories should be mutually exclusive (not overlapping) but in reality this is often difficult to do with a checklist.

-Sometimes observations are made continuously where the observers record everything that happens in detail – perhaps with a video camera.
-Sometimes researchers use a sampling technique as it may be difficult to record everything.
+Sometimes observations are made continuously, with observers recording everything that happens in detail – perhaps using a video camera.
+Sometimes researchers use a sampling technique, as it may be difficult to record everything.
 Two techniques commonly used are event sampling and time sampling.

-Advantages of using a coding scheme are that they are fairly simple to carry out and that they provide quantitative data which can be analysed statistically.
+Advantages of using a coding scheme include that it is fairly simple to carry out and that it provides quantitative data that can be analysed statistically.

 BEHAVIOURAL CATEGORIES FOR FACIAL EXPRESSIONS